iluvgirlswithglasses/linux-desktop-gremlin/README.md

 ./run-uv-xwayland.sh    # for running with virtual environment on Hyprland ./gremlin-picker.sh     # if you want to use a GUI picker (you need rofi installed)

+# For non-rofi users: You may want to see section "How to Choose Your Gremlin
+# (If you don't use Rofi)"

 # You can now close the terminal which you executed these scripts with.
 # The gremlin won't be despawned unless you use your hotkeys for closing window,
 # like alt+f4 or mod+q.